-649 And it was so, that after the LORD had spoken these words unto Job, the LORD said to Eliphaz the Temanite, My wrath is kindled against thee, and against thy two friends: for ye have not spoken of me the thing that is right, as my servant Job hath.
+653 And it was so, that after the LORD had spoken these words unto Job, the LORD said to Eliphaz the Temanite, My wrath is kindled against thee, and against thy two friends: for ye have not spoken of me the thing that is right, as my servant Job hath.
 Therefore take unto you now seven bullocks and seven rams, and go to my servant Job, and offer up for yourselves a burnt offering; and my servant Job shall pray for you: for him will I accept: lest I deal with you after your folly, in that ye have not spoken of me the thing which is right, like my servant Job.
-So Eliphaz the Temanite and Bildad the Shuhite and Zophar the Naamathite went, and did according as the LORD commanded them: the LORD also accepted Job. - Job 42:7-9 the best interests of) all the creation He loves, which means His love can't ever take a back seat to an attribute like His justice or wrath, but rather they will always have to be influenced by His love (which always perseveres and never fails, if it's a scriptural form of love651) for all of His creation.
+So Eliphaz the Temanite and Bildad the Shuhite and Zophar the Naamathite went, and did according as the LORD commanded them: the LORD also accepted Job. - Job 42:7-9 essence, which is love.
+654 And if love is His very essence, then, at least in the long run, everything He does must ultimately be beneficial for (and work out in the best interests of) all the creation He loves, which means His love can't ever take a back seat to an attribute like His justice or wrath, but rather they will always have to be influenced by His love (which always perseveres and never fails, if it's a scriptural form of love655) for all of His creation.
 And since allowing any of His creation to suffer without end in fire with no hope of escape could not be said to be an expression of His love for said creation (except in the most horrifically twisted of religious minds), we know that His justice could not allow this to happen because it would conflict with His love towards all of His creation.
-Of course, some Christians will try to argue here that God defines words such as "love" differently than we do, since "His ways are higher than ours,"652 but A) Scripture already defines "love" for us, and B) if we aren't using words in a way that we can actually all understand them, there's no point in even using these words in the first place, and we might as well just stop studying Scripture altogether.
-And really, if "love" can somehow actually include never-ending torture in a fiery "hell" for some of those it's directed towards, I don't even want to begin to think about what "heaven" might actually include for those of us who are headed there instead, but to say it might not be pleasant would likely be an understatement.
-There's a second major problem with the popular claim that God's justice isn't satisfied if we don't have to choose to receive the gift of Christ's sacrifice in order to experience salvation as well, though.
-You see, if someone claims that our
+Of course, some Christians will try to argue here that God defines words such as "love" differently than we do, since "His ways are higher than ours,"656 but A) Scripture already defines "love" for us, and B) if we aren't using words in a way that we can actually all understand them, there's no point in even using these words in the first place, and we might as well just stop studying Scripture altogether.
+And really, if "love" can somehow actually include never-ending torture in a fiery "hell" for some of those it's directed towards, I don't even want to begin to think about what "heaven" might actually include for those of us who are headed there instead, but to say it

-650 Beloved, let us love one another: for love is of God; and every one that loveth is born of God, and knoweth God.
+654 Beloved, let us love one another: for love is of God; and every one that loveth is born of God, and knoweth God.
 He that loveth not knoweth not God; for God is love. - 1 John 4:7-8

-651 Charity suffereth long, and is kind; charity envieth not; charity vaunteth not itself, is not puffed up, doth not behave itself unseemly, seeketh not her own, is not easily provoked, thinketh no evil; rejoiceth not in iniquity, but rejoiceth in the truth; beareth all things, believeth all things, hopeth all things, endureth all things.
+655 Charity suffereth long, and is kind; charity envieth not; charity vaunteth not itself, is not puffed up, doth not behave itself unseemly, seeketh not her own, is not easily provoked, thinketh no evil; rejoiceth not in iniquity, but rejoiceth in the truth; beareth all things, believeth all things, hopeth all things, endureth all things.
 Charity never faileth: but whether there be prophecies, they shall fail; whether there be tongues, they shall cease; whether there be knowledge, it shall vanish away.